Julia E. Stein

 • J.D.
 Georgetown University Law Center, 2009

 Stein earned her B.A. cum laude from Georgetown University, and her J.D. from Georgetown University Law Center.
 During law school, she was a Global Law School and Teaching Fellow, and Senior Editor of the Georgetown International Environmental Law Review.
-After law school, Stein worked as an environmental litigator at Bingham McCutchen LLP, Latham & Watkins LLP, and Pillsbury Winthrop Shaw Pittman LLP.
+After law school, Stein worked as an environmental attorney at Bingham McCutchen LLP, Latham & Watkins LLP, Pillsbury Winthrop Shaw Pittman LLP, and Cox Castle & Nicholson LLP.